Lockdown had profound effect on eating disorder sufferers, says expert

 He says there have been some positive aspects to lockdown, by ensuring younger sufferers are spending more time with their family.
 But for many it has been unsettling.

-Dr Tettersall said: “There has been a range of effects on patients.
+Dr Tattersall said: “There has been a range of effects on patients.
 Negatively, the face to face work of our community teams was stopped due to lockdown, unless it was a crisis situation.

 “Early on in lockdown, food shortages were difficult for some people and caused a lot of anxiety when items they were used to getting were not on the shelves.